FilipeBorges1993/Booh-Botnet/README.md

   * `**Python3** `

-  First create a user for the panel using, for simplicity I created a route to do it
+  **First** create a user for the panel, for simplicity I created a route to do it

    "www.Your-Panel-Ip.com/createUser/{username}/{password}"